 If another item of your IP has been infringed, then you may send a General Cease and Desist Notice.

-If an ISP receives a valid Take Down Notice, then they are required by law to take down the infringing material.
+If an ISP receives a valid Takedown Notice, then they are required by law to remove the infringing material.
 The Australian Copyright Council provides further information about these procedures.

 In many cases, if your IP has been infringed online, then it may not have been confined to Australia.

 If the website where the IP was posted is based in the USA, and is one that aggregates content that other people post, like Google or Youtube, then you might be able to issue them with a DMCA notice.
 DMCA stands for Digital Millennium Copyright Act, which is a federal law in the USA.